aearly1/Team-2/README.md

 ===========================================================================================================
 ---------------------------------------------courseInstructorRoutes----------------------------------------
 ===========================================================================================================
+IMPORTANT NOTE: TO BE ABLE TO USE THE COURSE INSTRUCTOR ROUTES, PLEASE USE THE /api/login ROUTE TO LOGIN USING EMAIL:soubra@gmail.com AND PASSWORD: 12345

-Functionality: View the coverage of course(s) current user is assigned to.
+Functionality: View the coverage of course(s) current instructor is assigned to.
-Route: '/api/view-courses/:id' --example id: 43-8530
-Request type: GET
-Response: JSON file The courses assigned to a user academic.
-Response Example:
-{
-"Courses":
-[
-"ABC123",
-"XYZ567"
-]
-}
+Route: /api/instructor/view-course-coverage/:course
+Parameters: name is the name of the course that the instructor teaches and that we want to get the course coverage of Example of how to call the route: /api/instructor/view-course-coverage/CSEN605: DSD Request type: GET
+Response: The course coverage of a specific course that the instructor teaches Response Example:
+Course coverage of this course is 0%

 ---